FRC2834/blackhawks-scouting/docs/widgets.md

 **Exports:** Each lap duration delimited by spaces, followed by the total elapsed time at the end.
 (If no laps were recorded, only the elapsed time is present.)

+### Toggle Grid

+A grid with clickable squares.
+When a square is clicked, it cycles through a list of given colors.

+**Type String:** `togglegrid`

+**Exports:** The color index of each square, separated with spaces.
+The grid is flattened, so rows are concatenated in the output string.

 ### Team Selection Page

 Allows selection of a match and team.
 If `skipTeamSelection` is `false`, this page appears as the first page on the scouting form.